-Possible Cause: The managed device has been upgraded or registered and this information
+Possible Cause: The managed device has been upgraded or registered and this information might not be updated in the registry of the managed device.

-Action: When the managed device is upgraded or registered, do the following:
+- Action: When the managed device is upgraded or registered, do the following: - 1.
 Update the domain name of the new CA certificate in the registry with the new details: